+• Jack Astor's®, which accounted for approximately 71% of Pooled Revenue in Q1 2018, generated SSSG(3) of 3.7% in Q1 2018.
+Canyon Creek® generated SSSG(3) of 1.7% in Q1 2018.
+Scaddabush Italian Kitchen & Bar® ("Scaddabush") generated SSSG(3) of 3.5% in Q1 2018.
+SIR's Signature Restaurants generated SSSG(3) of 0.9% in Q1 2018.

+Investment in new and existing restaurants

-- During Q2 2017, SIR completed renovations at three Jack Astor's locations.
-These locations (on Front Street in downtown Toronto, and in Vaughan, and Brampton, Ontario) were closed for a combined total of 39 days during the quarter. - During Q2 2017, effective June 18, 2017, SIR permanently closed the Alice Fazooli's restaurant in Vaughan, Ontario.
-A new Scaddabush restaurant was opened at this location on July 5, 2017. - During Q1 2017, SIR completed renovations at two Jack Astor's locations.
-These locations (Barrie and Whitby, Ontario) were closed for a combined total of 16 days during the quarter. - During Q1 2017, effective March 19, 2017, SIR permanently closed the Alice Fazooli's restaurant in Oakville, Ontario.
-A new Scaddabush restaurant opened at this location on April 5, 2017. - SIR elected, per its option, under the License and Royalty Agreement, to treat the closed Alice Fazooli's restaurants in Oakville and Vaughan, and the closed Canyon Creek restaurant in Etobicoke, as New Closed Restaurants and to treat the new Scaddabush restaurants in Oakville, Vaughan, and Etobicoke as New Additional Restaurants.
-SIR paid a Make-Whole Payment from the effective dates of closure to December 31, 2017 in the amount of \$0.3 million.
-The Alice Fazooli's restaurants in Oakville and Vaughan, and the Canyon Creek restaurant in Etobicoke, ceased to be part of Royalty Pooled Restaurants on January 1, 2018. - On January 1, 2018, the Scaddabush restaurants on Front Street in Toronto (opened November 3, 2016), Oakville (opened April 5, 2017), and Vaughan, Ontario (opened July 5, 2017) were added to Royalty Pooled Restaurants.
-The Scaddabush restaurant in Etobicoke that opened on November 28, 2017 will be added to Royalty Pooled Restaurants on January 1, 2019. - While SIR is not owned by the Fund, the Fund is economically dependent upon SIR.
+- During Q1 2018, SIR completed a full renovation at one Jack Astor's location (10 Dundas East in downtown Toronto), and a partial renovation at one other Jack Astor's location (Kingston, Ontario).
+These locations were closed for a combined total of 20 days during the quarter. - On January 1, 2018, the Scaddabush restaurants on Front Street in Toronto (opened November 3, 2016), Oakville, Ontario (opened April 5, 2017), and Vaughan, Ontario (opened July 5, 2017) were added to Royalty Pooled Restaurants. - The Scaddabush restaurant in Etobicoke, Ontario (opened November 28, 2017) and the Reds® restaurant in Mississauga (opened December 11, 2017) will be added to Royalty Pooled Restaurants on January 1, 2019. - The former Alice Fazooli's restaurants in Oakville and Vaughan, and the former Canyon Creek restaurant in Etobicoke, which were replaced by the aforementioned new Scaddabush locations, ceased to be part of Royalty Pooled Restaurants on January 1, 2018.

+Outlook

+- SIR currently has one commitment in place to lease a new property in the Mimico neighbourhood of Etobicoke upon which it plans to build one new Scaddabush restaurant.
+There can be no assurance that this restaurant will be opened or will become part of Royalty Pooled Restaurants. - While SIR is not owned by the Fund, the Fund is economically dependent upon SIR.
 SIR files its unaudited interim and audited annual consolidated financial statements and Management's Discussion and Analysis ("MD&A") on SEDAR under the Fund's SEDAR profile under the heading "Other".
-SIR's first quarter unaudited interim consolidated financial statements and MD&A were filed on SEDAR on December 22, 2017. - SIR continues to monitor economic conditions and consumer confidence and has advised the Fund that it is considering new restaurants developments and renovations to existing restaurants where appropriate and subject to availability of acceptable long-term financing.
+SIR's second quarter unaudited interim consolidated financial statements and MD&A were filed on SEDAR on March 26, 2018. - SIR continues to monitor economic conditions and consumer confidence and has advised the Fund that it is considering new restaurants developments and renovations to existing restaurants where appropriate and subject to availability of acceptable long-term financing.
 Based on its assessment of these conditions, the timing of new restaurant construction and renovations as well as related opening schedules will be reviewed regularly by SIR and adjusted as necessary.

-Same Store Sales Growth(2) ("SSSG")
+Same Store Sales Growth(3)

-SIR reported to the Fund $SSSG^{(2)}$ of 4.6% and 3.0% in Q4 2017 and Fiscal 2017, respectively. $SSSG^{(2)}$ by operating segment are summarized in the following table.
+SIR reported to the Fund that the Royalty Pooled Restaurants generated SSSG(3) of 3.3% in Q1 2018.
+SSSG(3) by operating segment are summarized in the following table.

-SSSG (2) for the Royalty Pooled Restaurants (unaudited) Three-month period ended December 31, 2017 Three-month period ended December 31, 2016 12-month period ended December 31, 2017 12-month period ended December 31, 2016
+SSSG (3) for the Royalty Pooled Restaurants (unaudited) Three-month period ended March 31, 2018 Three-month period ended March 31, 2017

-Jack Astor's 5.5% (1.2%) 2.5% (0.2%)
+Jack Astor's 3.7% 2.6%

-Canyon Creek 1.5% (2.0%) 1.8% 0.6%
+Canyon Creek 1.7% (2.8%)

-Scaddabush 10.6% 7.3% 13.1% 12.7%
+Scaddabush 3.5% 10.1%

-Signature Restaurants (5.4%) 5.7% 1.0% 11.7%
+Signature Restaurants 0.9% 5.1%

-Overall SSSG (2) 4.6% (0.1%) 3.0% 1.6%
+Overall SSSG (3) 3.3% 2.7%